AUTISM SPECTRUM DISORDERSAN ALTERNATIVE AND COMPLEMENTARY MEDICINE RESOURCE GUIDE From the Alternative Medicine Foundation, Inc

 Some treatments for ASD that were considered 'alternative', or 'fringe' a decade or more ago have become standard protocol for ASD.
 For example, a gluten- and casein-free (gf/cf) diet is widely utilized (or at least tried) in this population, especially now that it is easier to find gf/cf foods, and since the publication of a popular book describing how the diet played a key role in the remarkable progress of one child with ASD (Seroussi, listed below).
 Most occupational therapists who work with individuals with autism are well-versed in sensory integration therapy (SI), recognizing varied ways in which persons with ASD seek sensory input to try to 'fix' the sensory processing disorders that render them under- or over-reactive to sounds, lights, gravity, touch, smells and/or tastes, etc. Now speech therapists, teachers, and other practitioners take training in SI as well.
 These approaches have earned a mainstream place in therapy programs for individuals with ASD, often even being included in school IEPs (the Individualized Education Program required by law for children with special education needs).
 Similarly, a few years ago if one ran a search in PubMed (See Gov't.
 Resources below) on "autism AND alternative medicine", most of the resulting citations came from the field of music therapy.
 Now more and more music therapists are employed at schools and treatment facilities.

-A research study by the University of Texas Health Science Center at San Antonio found a 61 percent increase in the autism rate for every 1,000 pounds of mercury released into the environment from coal-burning power stations.
+Research studies by the University of Texas Health Science Center at San Antonio found increases in the autism rate for every 1,000 pounds of mercury released into the environment from coal-burning power stations.
 This provides a new twist to the mercury debate.
-(See Palmer, et al., under Recent Articles below.)
+(See Palmer, et al., 2009 and 2006 studies, under Journal Articles below.)

 For additional relevant alternative and complementary resources, see our Resource Guides on: